dotnet/source-build/Documentation/sourcebuild-in-repos/new-repo.md

 Dependency changes may include adding `SourceBuild` to existing dependency elements, and adding a new `source-build-reference-packages` element.

 `SourceBuild` causes the source build targets in the Arcade SDK to download [intermediate nupkg]s from the upstream repo's official build, rather than using prebuilt binaries to fulfill the dependencies.
-Note that `RepoName` is used to calculate the ID of the [intermediate nupkg]: the `Dependency` `Name` is ignored by source build.
+Note that `RepoName` is used to calculate the ID of the [intermediate nupkg](planning/arcade-powered-source-build/README.md#intermediate-nupkg-outputsinputs): the `Dependency` `Name` is ignored by source build.

+Building with the source-built versions of your dependencies also means that any upstream repos will have been built in a source-build context, including things projects that are excluded from the source-build.
+This can help you find issues where your source-build depends on an upstream component that isn't actually built in source-build.

-`ManagedOnly` determines whether a RID suffix is necessary on the [intermediate nupkg] ID.
+`ManagedOnly` determines whether a RID suffix is necessary on the [intermediate nupkg](planning/arcade-powered-source-build/README.md#intermediate-nupkg-outputsinputs) ID.
 For example, running source build on `dotnet/installer` with
 `linux-x64` with the above example configuration will restore:

 * `Microsoft.SourceBuild.Intermediate.runtime.linux-x64`